There are some foods that can last for many years, if properly preserved. Here are to you!

 All foods for sale must state by default their expiration date, but however in some cases these dates may be also extended, and for some foods it would not even be necessary.
 Over time, the organoleptic and hygienic qualities of foods such as chocolate or honey, for example, are not altered.
 For this reason, they can be consumed even after months and, in some cases, also years.
 Here are all the foods that never expire (or almost) and that we can keep in the pantry in large quantities without the fear of having to throw them away in the dustbin.

 Dark chocolate can be preserved in perfect condition for more than 2 years.
-The white patina that forms on its surface after a while, and that looks like a mold, is not actually bad for your health.
 The qualities that allow dark chocolate to “live” long, much longer than milk, are due to "tempering", that is the processing that allows the formation of cocoa butter crystals structured in such a way as to give crispness to chocolate at the time of the bite, followed by melting, once in the mouth.
 Above 20 ° the structure of some crystals can change allowing the formation of the "famous" whitish patina: this means that the chocolate will lose a bit in taste and crunchiness, but it will be still eatable.
 For this reason it is advisable to preserve dark chocolate under 20 °, in a cool and dry place.

-Salt can be preserved in the pantry for many years and it can be used to season foods without any damage to health.
+Salt can be preserved in the pantry for many years and it can be used to season foods.
 The "hygroscopic" property of salt, that is the ability to absorb water, makes it possible to preserve it for a long time: in fact salt is always used not only for seasoning, but above all for preserving food.
 Absorbing water, salt makes food unattractive to bacteria that could deteriorate it: without water, in fact, bacteria can not multiply.
 For a perfect preservation, add a few grains of rice to the salt, it will absorb the moisture allowing it to be preserved for years.

 As well as salt, also sugar, both white one and cane one, can be preserved for years as it absorbs water from the food in which it is found: the bacteria can not fed themselves and they are unable to reproduce.
 For this reason, sugar is used for the preservation of some foods, for example for the preparation of jams and marmalades, as well as for the fruit in syrup: therefore, sugar is itself a preservative.
 Over time, sugar may harden: to prevent this from happening, wrap the package in plastic or place sugar in an airtight container and store it in a cool, dry place.